aao-oban/Tadmin/README.md

 	[x] = x is a number that indicates the list number you want to see

-	Example:mutate listcoop land,snow2 (will show the list number 2of Coopmaps with snow and on land)
+	Example:mutate listcoop land,snow2 (will show the list number 2of Coop maps with snow and on land)

 ## Commands to enable and disable cheats